 1. Analyzing open-ended survey responses

-Open-ended survey questions will help the respondents to give their view or opinion without any constraints.
+Open-ended survey questions will help the respondents to give their views or opinion without any constraints.
 This will help to know more about the customers’ opinions than relying on structured questionnaires.
-Text mining can be used to analyze such information in the form of text.

 2. Automatic processing of messages, emails

-Text Mining is also mainly used to classify the text.
-Text Mining can be used to filter unnecessary mail using certain words or phrases.
+Text Mining can filter unnecessary mail using certain words or phrases.
 Such emails will automatically discard such emails to spam.
-Such an automatic classifying and filtering selected mails and sending it to the corresponding department is done using Text Mining system.
-Text Mining will also alert the email to remove the mails with such offending words or content.
+Such an automatic classifying and filtering of selected emails and sending them to the corresponding department is done using the Text Mining system.
+It will also alert the email to remove the emails with offending words or content.

 3. Analyzing warranty or insurance claims

-In most business organizations information is collected mainly in the form of text.
-For example, in a hospital, the patient interviews can be narrated briefly in text form, and the reports are also in the form of text.
-These notes are now a day’s collected electronically to be easily transferred into text mining algorithms.
-These records can then be used to diagnose the actual situation.
+In most business organizations, information is collected mainly in text.
+For example, in a hospital, the patient interviews can be narrated briefly in text form, and the reports are also in text.

-Another important application area of Text Mining is processing the contents of web pages in a particular domain.
-In this way, the text mining system will automatically find a list of terms used on the site.
-Through this way, one can find out the most important terms used in the website.
+Another important application area is processing the contents of web pages in a particular domain.
+This way, the text mining system will automatically find a list of terms used on the site.
+This way, one can see the most important terms used on the website.
 In this way, one can know the competitors’ capabilities, which can help you deliver business efficiently.